Theimx/Theimx/README.md

  👋Hi, I'm Theimx, I'm currently working for being a software engineer,I have started coding in 2021 ans i'm in my second years of college and i'm actualy 17 years old.
+ My goal for 2024 is to explore genetic algorithms,Virtual life and procedural géneration of world.

 🔧Languages and Tools: